 The Music curriculum ensures students sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the weekly singing assemblies, various concerts and performances, the learning of instruments, and the joining of one of our many musical ensembles.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, understand how it is made, played, appreciated and analysed.
 In doing so, understand the different principles of each method of creating notes, as well as how to read basic music notation.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

-As part of the Music curriculum, children in Year 3 learn African drumming on Djembe drums, Year 4 learn how to play woodwind and brass instruments and some children in Years 5 and 6 form part of the 'Norwood Band'.
-In the Summer term, Year 2 will also begin to start African drumming and take part in rhythmic workshops.
+As part of the Music curriculum, children in Year 3 learn African drumming on Djembe drums, Year 2 learn how to play the Ukulele and Year 5 learn how to play woodwind and brass instruments, with some children in Years 5 and 6 forming part of the 'Norwood Band'.

 In addition to this, Norwood offers some excellent extra-curricular music based after school clubs, giving children the chance to show their love of music and singing.